 The Michigan Department of Environment, Great Lakes, and Energy has asked for a coke and/or anthracite coal sampling protocol that can be used whenever it desires a coke and/or anthracite coal sampling at the Sebewaing factory or requests that the company conduct the coke and/or anthracite coal sampling.
-In the following the term coke or fuel will be meant used to include coke or in place of anthracite coal as appropriate.
+In the following the term coke will be meant to include or in place of anthracite coal as appropriate.